webprofusion/paypackage/README.md

 Forking a package, re-branding it and then promoting it to achieve higher usage means the original package owner loses out.
 This may need to be actively discouraged or a penalty system introduced  e.g.:
   - a dispute has been raised, your package is 90% similar to x, so 90% of your earnings will go to x until that changes etc.

+Copying (not forking) a package and re-branding it may be allowed by your current package/library license.
+In the future people may decide to choose licenses with copyright restrictions to safeguard their rights as a contributor, this may in turn affect whether or not other packages choose them as a dependency.

 In all cases, non-resolvable disputes would be resolved by opting out the package, returning it to the free model.

 Topics involving money create conflict and this proposed model will be no different.
+Legal disputes will happen.
 If in doubt, opt-out.

-Other aspects of the idea may be considered too naive, please raise an issue with the scenario that's not covered.
+Other aspects of the model may be considered too naive, please raise an issue with the scenario that's not covered.

 ## Frequently Asked Questions